Choose Language

 Is network penetration testing required for regulatory compliance?

 Yes.
 Many industry standards and regulatory frameworks mandate or strongly recommend network penetration testing.
 PCI DSS requires regular testing of both internal and external systems.
 ISO 27001, SOC 2, HIPAA, and GDPR all emphasize the need to evaluate system defences against real-world threats.
-Beyond compliance, testing also provides auditors and stakeholders with demonstrable proof that your security program is proactive and effective.
+Beyond compliance, penetration testing network reports also provides auditors and stakeholders with demonstrable proof that your security program is proactive and effective.

 Share on